lockepatton/sonipy/paper/paper.md

 ![A type IIb supernova lightcurve.\label{fig:IIb}](./images/IIb.png)

-Figure \autoref{fig:Ia} and \autoref{fig:IIb} are two examples of successfully sonified audio light curves, for a Type IIb and Type Ia supernovae.
+\autoref{fig:Ia} and \autoref{fig:IIb} are two examples of successfully sonified audio light curves, for a Type IIb and Type Ia supernovae.
 We find that linear and plateau supernova light curves can be audibly differentiated.
 This approach offers a new tool for citizen science lightcurve classification.

 ## Other Variable Objects in Astronomy

-We've also explored the sonification of other time-domain data, which will eventually help TransientZoo expand into LightcurveZoo.
-Figures \autoref{fig:EB} and \autoref{fig:RRLyrae} show examples of an eclipsing binary from Kepler's catalogue and an RR Lyrae from the author's own telescope observations.
+We've also explored the sonification of other time-domain data, which will eventually help TransientZoo expand into LightcurveZoo. \autoref{fig:EB} and \autoref{fig:RRLyrae} show examples of an eclipsing binary from Kepler's catalogue and an RR Lyrae from the author's own telescope observations.
 LightcurveZoo will ultimately include a collection of transients: supernovae, binaries, and variable stars.

 ![An eclipsing stellar binary.\label{fig:EB}](./images/EB.png)